marksmithson/mark.smithson.me/blog/2021-11-15/index.md

 Pulumi has captured the value of this variable and included it in the `with` statement of the wrapper function, making it available to our callback function.

-> Pulumi uses the node v8 library to obtain the value of this variable when the pulumi program is run. (using `lookupCapturedVariableValueAsync`)
+> Pulumi uses the node v8 library to obtain the value of this variable when the Pulumi program is run. (using `lookupCapturedVariableValueAsync`)

 > [`with`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/with) is not commonly used, it adds the expression to the scope chain.
-In this case it allows pulumi to use the names in the original code whilst ensuring that generated variable names can be unique.
+In this case it allows Pulumi to use the names in the original code whilst ensuring that generated variable names can be unique.

 ## Calling other functions